DataDog/documentation/content/en/service_management/events/correlation/_index.md

 ## Configure correlations

-Group events to reduce the number of notifications, and get to the root cause of an issue faster.
-Get started with correlation patterns either through Datadog's Recommended patterns, or through custom configurations.
+You can group events to reduce the number of notifications, and get to the root cause of an issue faster.
+Get started with correlation patterns either through Datadog's recommended patterns, or through custom configurations.

 ### Configure patterns